gslin/twitter2facebook/README.md

 Sync Twitter's timeline to Facebook's without Facebook API by posting to `mbasic.facebook.com`.

-This project is developed and tested in Ubuntu 20.04 now.
+This project is developed and tested in Ubuntu 20.04 so far.

 # Pre-installation